Anawalt Logo

 Fertilizing Ferns

-Organic fertilizers, such as manure, fish emulsion, and blood meal, are preferable because they lack the salts found in chemical fertilizers.
-These salts build up over time, causing leaf edges or tips to burn.
+Organic fertilizers like manure, fish emulsion, and blood meal are preferable because they lack the salts found in chemical fertilizers.
+These salts build up over time, burning leaf edges or tips.

-If you must use chemical fertilizers, those applied in liquid form are best, but they should be diluted to at least half the recommended strength.
-Similarl+y, slow-release fertilizer granules should be used sparingly.
+If you must use chemical fertilizers, liquids are best, but should be diluted to at least half the recommended strength.
+Similarly, slow-release fertilizer granules should be used sparingly.

 NOTE: Never fertilize dry soil.
 Be sure to water ferns well before and after fertilizing.